 When used in older humans, the EAA increased the distance they could walk in a set period of

 Nervous System Support

-Amino acids play a role in maintaining a normal mood because they are precursors of serotonin, dopamine, and norepinephrine.
-EAA are shown to significantly improve mood in older adults and reduce signs of stress.
+Amino acids play a role in maintaining a normal brain function because they are precursors of serotonin, dopamine, and norepinephrine.
+EAA are therefore a brain food.